 You specify a base qualification only if the current base qualification is not to apply for a data/statement name, source reference or keyword (see %BASE). sender may be either in virtual memory or in a dump file; receiver, on the other hand, can only be in virtual memory.

-is to be specified only if you address a data/statement name or source reference that is not in the current program unit (see chapter 3).
+is to be specified only if you address a data/statement name or source reference that is not in the current program unit (see chapter "ASSEMBH-specific addressing" on page 11).